 There has always been an emphasis on top quality ingredients and fresh (think Garden Bowl and Nourishing bowls full of the day’s veg.).
 Much of the produce is purchased directly from local producers, including Bangalow bacon, Byron Bay mozzarella, Nimbin Valley goats’ cheese, as well as the best from history and elsewhere, including heritage tomatoes and carrots.
 Gluten-free options are clearly marked.

-Marc Kinvig’s touch is still evident in some dishes, but now, with Dennis Duncanson (ex-Jamie Oliver protege and owner of Fingers and Bones) on board as chef, the menu adds to the ‘fresh and local’, delving into heavier territory in preparation for winter: Wild mushrooms on sourdough topped with crispy sage and a fried duck egg, a Hash Bene with optional extras, and the full ‘Spanglish’ starring sobrasada, black sausage, chorizo and Jamon Serrano with patatas bravas, fried egg and chilli mayo.
+Marc Kinvig’s touch is still evident in some dishes, but now the menu adds to the ‘fresh and local’, delving into heavier territory in preparation for winter: Wild mushrooms on sourdough topped with crispy sage and a fried duck egg, a Hash Bene with optional extras, and the full ‘Spanglish’ starring sobrasada, black sausage, chorizo and Jamon Serrano with patatas bravas, fried egg and chilli mayo.

 This is a short menu with depth; deliciously balanced between light and dark, indulgently umami vs sweet (think toffee drizzled apple crepes), accessible to the knowledgeable diner yet known (Avo smash), with food for the super healthy plus with a dash of naughty thrown in.
 We also love that they’ve kept the menu (almost without exception) under the $20 mark.